-Creating 2-D Art Length: sem GL: 9-12 Credit: .5
+Creating 2-D Art Length: sem GL: 9-12 Credit: 0.5

 Students experiment with the media and techniques used to create a variety of two dimensional (2-D) artworks through the development of skills in drawing, painting, printmaking, collage, and/or design.
 Students practice, sketch, and manipulate the structural elements of art to improve mark making and/or the organizational principles of design in a composition from observation, research, and/or imagination.
 Through the critique process, students evaluate and respond to their own work and that of their peers.
 This course incorporates hands-on activities and consumption of art materials.
+This course is typically taken in the same year as Creating 3-D art to meet the fine arts requirement.